 Holman Law specializes in helping families in Texas with Medicaid application and eligibility.
 Medicaid can provide up to $2,000 per individual every month for nursing home care.
 If you or a loved one needs immediate assistance qualifying for Medicaid in Texas, especially if you do not have time to be denied – schedule a free consultation with us.
 We will provide guidance and support to prepare and submit the application to HHS.

-Qualify for Medicaid Assistance
+How To Qualify For Medicaid Assistance

-Applying for Medicaid can be a tedious and most people in Texas are denied due to having the lowest income thresholds in the United State.
+Applying for Medicaid can be tedious and most people in Texas are denied due to having the lowest income thresholds in the United State.
 Holman Law can help navigate through the lengthy application process and advise you on planning for your future.
-Not only will we apply for Medicaid on your behalf, we’ll make sure you’re eligible to receive assistance and financial support for long term care.
+Not only will we apply for Medicaid on your behalf, but we’ll also make sure you’re eligible to receive assistance and financial support for long-term care.
 Hiring an Elder Care Attorney will save you time in the long run.
 If you’ve already applied and been denied Medicaid assistance, we can help you re-apply and qualify using financial strategies and estate planning services:

 5 Facts About Medicaid in Texas